Present Perfect Continuous Tense: Definition, Structure and Uses

 Present Perfect Continuous Tense

-Learning the rules of the Present Perfect Continuous tense will not only help you in your school but also during your preparation for your study abroad dreams.
-Fluency in English grammar is important for academic success and personal growth.
+Learning the rules of the Present Perfect Continuous tense will help you for your study abroad dreams.
+Fluency in English grammar is important for person's growth.
 People commonly use this form of tense in everyday conversations.
 Let me tell you how!

-If you want to talk about something that started in the past and is continuing at present, you will use the Present Perfect Continuous tense rules.
+To talk about something that started in the past and is continuing at present. you will use the Present Perfect Continuous tense rules.
 Here, we use Has/have + Been + V4 to form the sentence.

 Sentence Forms